Skip to content

 done

-Someone technical should maintain this when macOS or FFmpeg updates.
-Scripts do not give you preview, trim, or mixed PDF plus video in one queue unless you write that logic yourself.
+Limitation: Someone technical must maintain codec flags.
+Scripts do not give you preview or mixed PDF plus video in one queue unless you write that logic yourself.